Guy Debord: Films

 Debord began an interest in film early in his life when he lived in Cannes in the late 1940s.
 Debord recounted that, during his youth, he was allowed to do very little other than attend films.
-He said that he frequently would leave in the middle of a film screening to go home because films often bored him.
+He said that he frequently would leave in the middle of a screening because films often bored him.
 Debord joined the Lettrists just as Isidore Isou was producing films and the Lettrists attempted to sabotage Charlie Chaplin's trip to Paris through negative criticism.

-Overall, Debord challenged the conventions of filmmaking; prompting his audience to interact with the medium instead of being passive receivers of information.
-As a matter of fact, his film Hurlements exclusively consists of a series of black and white screens and silence with a bit of commentary dispersed throughout.
-Debord directed his first film, Hurlements en faveur de Sade in 1952 with the voices of Michèle Bernstein and Gil Wolman.
-The film has no images represented; instead, it shows bright white when there is speaking and black when there is not.
+Overall, Debord challenged the conventions of filmmaking, prompting his audience to interact with the medium instead of being passive receivers of information.
+Debord directed his first film, Hurlements en faveur de Sade, in 1952 with the voices of Michèle Bernstein and Gil Wolman.
+The film has no images; instead, it shows bright white when there is speaking and black when there is not.
 Long silences separate speaking parts.
 The film ends with 24 minutes of black silence.
 People were reported to have become angry and left screenings of this film.
 The script is composed of quotes appropriated from various sources and made into a montage with a sort of non-linear narrative.

 Later, through the financial support of Michèle Bernstein and Asger Jorn, Debord produced a second film, Sur le passage de quelques personnes à travers une assez courte unité de temps, which combined scenes with his friends and scenes from mass media culture.
 This integration of Debord's world with mass media culture became a running motif climaxing with "The Society of the Spectacle".
 Debord wrote the book The Society of the Spectacle before writing the movie.
 When asked why he made the book into a movie, Debord said, "I don't understand why this surprised people.
 The book was already written like a script".
 Debord's last film, "Son Art et Son Temps", was not produced during his lifetime.
 It worked as a final statement where Debord recounted his works and a cultural documentary of "his time".